TBD54566975/web5-js/README.md

 ### **`Record` instances from responses**

-Every modifying method (`create`, `write`, etc.) and query entries return an instance of a `Record` class, which is a representation of the Record(s) involved.
-All the methods below where a `record` return instances is specified in a destructuring statement is a `Record` instance. `Record` class instances have the following properties:
+Every modifying method (`create`, `write`, etc.) and the `entries` from queries return an instance of a `Record` class, which is a representation of the Record(s) being referenced. `Record` class instances offer the following properties and methods:

 - **`id`**  - *`string`*: The unique identifier based on the record entry's composition.
 Note: all entries across all records are deterministically unique.
 - **`descriptor`**  - *`object`*: The descriptor object for the constructed DWeb Node message.